 Massachusetts Automobile / RV / Motorcycle Insurance

 Umbrella insurance refers to liability insurance that is in excess of specified other policies and also potentially primary insurance for losses not covered by the other policies.
-Generally umbrella liability is written to cover over your home, rental property, auto & boat policy.
-With lawsuits & court awards in the millions, having this extra peace of mind is essential.
-An umbrella policy usually starts around $160.
+Generally umbrella liability is written to cover over your home, rental property, auto and boat policies.
+With lawsuits and court awards in the millions, having this extra peace of mind is essential.
+An umbrella policy usually starts around $160/year.

 Dwelling Fire / Landlord Insurance

-If you own a home that you rent out, we can write a dwelling fire policy for you.
+If you own a home that you rent out, we can write a Dwelling Fire policy for you.
 This is essentially a homeowners policy for properties that you do not live in.
 Many times they are referred to as a “Lessor’s Risk”.
 Coverages include building and other structures.
 Landlord’s furnishings are not automatically covered and would need to be added if desired.
 Loss of rents is also another coverage that is essential.
-This coverage pays for your lost rents if a tenant has to move out after a covered loss.
-Liability, including bodily injury, property damage and medical payments is often included, but sometimes could be “extended” by endorsement on your homeowners policy.
+This coverage pays for your lost rental income if a tenant has to move out after a covered loss.
+Liability, including bodily injury, property damage and medical payments, is often included, but sometimes could be “extended” by endorsement on your homeowners policy.
 Many of our companies offer an account discount if they also write your homeowners policy.

 Boats / Yachts / Jet Skis / ATVs / Motorhomes / Snowmobiles Insurance

-The SouthCoast & Cape Cod has boats everywhere.
+The SouthCoast and Cape Cod have boats everywhere.
 From a small canoe to a luxury yacht, we have a market for your boating needs.
-Boat insurance covers the hull of the boat as well as the engine, sails and other equipment attached to the boat.
-A boat policy can also cover your personal property on the boat, trailers, marine electronics, fishing & sporting equipment.
-The boat policy’s liability section covers bodily injury, property damage and Medical payments.
+Boat insurance covers the hull of the boat as well as the engine, sails, and other equipment attached to the boat.
+A boat policy can also cover your personal property on the boat, trailers, marine electronics, fishing and sporting equipment.
+The boat policy’s liability section covers bodily injury, property damage, and medical payments.
 As an independent insurance agent, we represent many fine marine carriers.
 The boat policy can be tailored to meet your unique needs.
-Our agency also has markets that can insure your ATV and mobile home.
+Our agency also has markets that can insure your ATV and mobilehome.

 Whether your home is on the coast or near a river, you need flood insurance!
 Just a few inches of water from a flood can cause tens of thousands of dollars in damage.
 From 2008 to 2012, the average residential flood claim amounted to more than $38,000.
 Flood insurance is the best way to protect your property from devastating financial loss.

 All policy forms provide coverage for buildings and contents.
-Typically, there’s a 30-day waiting period from date of purchase before your policy goes into effect (unless mortgage required).
+Typically, there is a 30-day waiting period from date of purchase before your policy goes into effect (unless mortgage required).
 That means now is the best time to buy flood insurance.

-Flood insurance rates and underwriting is set by FEMA.
-Flood insurance has undergone many changes in the past few years and congress is constantly revamping the National Flood Insurance Program.
+Flood insurance rates and underwriting are set by FEMA.
+Flood insurance has undergone many changes in the past few years and Congress is constantly revamping the National Flood Insurance Program.
 Our staff are well educated with the intricacies of flood insurance and will work to get you the best available coverage and price.

 Valuable Articles / Scheduled Property

 This policy/endorsement is designed to schedule your valuable items at an appraised value that is agreed upon by the insurance company and there is not a deductible.

 We can insure your special day!
-Whether it is a wedding, family reunion, company picnic etc., we have a market for you.
+Whether it is a wedding, family reunion, or company picnic, we have a market for you.
 One policy covers your wedding event, including the rehearsal, rehearsal dinner, ceremony and reception.
-Coverage includes liability for bodily injury, property damage, host liquor liability.
+Coverage includes liability for bodily injury, property damage, and host liquor liability.
 The policy can also include cancellation and postponement insurance with optional “change of heart” coverage.
-Options include gifts, jewelry, rented property, photographs & video, special attire, loss of deposits and professional counseling.
+Options include gifts, jewelry, rented property, photographs & video, special attire, loss of deposits, and professional counseling.
 Policies start at $95.
 Many venues will require you to provide a certificate of liability insurance for your event.
 Call us to discuss your event.